Zz1momode/Acc102-Track4/README.md

 - Improve code structure and organisation
 - Suggest minor enhancements such as adding Sharpe Ratio
 - Provide guidance on project structure and presentation
-- Help me to find some specific data of stocks
+- Help me to find Websites that can retrieve stock data and how to use them

-All analysis, interpretation, and final decisions were made by myself.
-I reviewed and understood all code before including it in the final submission.
+- Provide me with a reference copy for the explanation section in the code